 The Mövenpick Amsterdam City Centre Hotel is beautifully located on the River IJ between the Central Station and the Amsterdam Passenger Terminal.
-The imposing building with its 408 rooms is popular among tourists as well as business people.
-The hotel regularly accommodates conferences for the latter group.
+The imposing building with its 408 rooms is popular among tourists and business people alike, and the hotel regularly accommodates conferences.

-Control of the keys is a job for the Security department.
-In the past, key control used to be done manually on paper, which meant that mistakes were easily made.
+Control of the keys is a job of the Security department.
+In the past, key control used to be done manually with a paper system, which meant that mistakes were easily made.

 Flexibility was the deciding factor